xiaochis/170B_FinalProject/README.md

 Stats 170B Final Project

-170B_Final_project.ipynb, you can run this file to get a general understanding of the data and the prediction results of the final models.
+170B_Final_project.ipynb, you can simply run this file to get a general understanding of the data and the prediction results of the final models.

 brca_metabric_clinical_data.tsv, this is the data for METABRIC data.
 This dataset contains around 2513 rows(patients) and 21 attributes.
 In contains a very well-described description of each patients.